ver.: 27 March 2008

 a personal gift, appropriated by each in her or his own way." |

-Jesus told us that we will be known by our fruits.
-The fruits he spoke of were acts of love and a Godly character, not specific manifestations.
-There are so many gifts, and so many ways to put them to use for the church and its mission, that no one gift, no one sign, and no one calling defines us.
-The Giver does.
-If you look at any one gift that way, you're putting a limit on the sovereign Spirit in a way that Scripture never does.
-The gifts bear the fruit.
-As gifts are given to all who believe in Christ, something strange happens.
+What Really CountsJesus said his followers would be known by their fruits.
+The fruits he spoke of were acts of love and marks of a Godly character, not specific manifestations, signs, achievements, ranks, tasks, or for that matter, gifts.
+There are so many spiritual gifts, and so many ways to put them to use for the church and its mission, that no one gift, no one sign, and no one calling defines the Christian life.
+The Giver defines it.
+If you treat any one gift that way, you're putting a limit on the sovereign Spirit in a way Scripture never does.
+Through the gifts the fruit are borne.
+As the Spirit gives gifts to all who believe in Christ, something strange happens.
 Priests, pastors, scholars, theologians, and leaders are no longer the sole rivers for the flow of God's grace.
 The Spirit gives just plain folks the power to give the love and grace of God to each other, and to create (or better, recognize) sacred space here in this world.
-(This was always true, but the Church of the past had usually forgotten it.)
-Faithful people do this every day in tough circumstances, when and where something happens to reveal where the real hope is found.
-Yes, it sometimes seems weirdly superstitious and merely coincidental, but real spiritual meaning may lay beneath the superstitious surface, and people of faith don't believe in coincidence. |
+(This was always true, but the Church has usually forgotten it.)
+Faithful people do this every day in tough circumstances, when and where the only real Hope is revealed. |

 "We ask you, O Lord, for the gifts of your